 Asters flower in summer and fall, and the flowers ripen into many small seeds that have hairs to carry them on the wind.

 Many animals graze on asters.

-Interior First Nations peoples used the plant for stomach remedies, and the Okanagan people used it to wash sores on horses backs.
+Interior First Nations peoples use the plant for stomach remedies, and the Okanagan people have used it to wash sores on horses backs.

 Few people use leafy asters, but they are sometimes planted in wildflower meadows.